50 cc Grand Prix motorcycle racing: The Japanese withdraw

-After the withdrawal of Japanese firms from the 50 cc category at the end of 1968, cost-saving technological restrictions were introduced, the Spanish rider Angel Nieto came to the fore, and between 1969 and 1976, won the championship six times.
+After the withdrawal of Honda (and Bridgestone) after the 1966 season, Suzuki was the only Japanese firm entered in the 1967 50 cc category, winning each and every GP, often with a one-lap advantage on its closest competitors.
+At the end of 1967, cost-saving technological restrictions were introduced by the FIM, to be applied as from 1969.
+It led Suzuki to retire as well, leaving factory machines and parts to Hans-Georg Anscheidt and Stuart Graham for the 1968.
+Spanish rider Angel Nieto came to the fore, and between 1969 and 1976, won the championship six times.
 His season long battle for the 1972 championship with Dutchman Jan de Vries, being perhaps the closest fought championship in any form of motor racing.
 By the end of the season both riders were tied with equal points, an equal number of wins and an equal number of second-place finishes and the championship winner was determined by adding together and comparing the times for the six races in which the pair had been placed.
 Nieto was calculated to have won the title by 21½ seconds from his rival.